CampusAI/CampusAI.github.io/_ml/generative_models/generative_models.md

 Quantitative evaluation of generative models is non-trivial and is still being researched on.
 A common evaluation metric of $$P_\theta(x)$$ is to assess the negative log-likelihood (NLL) of a "test" set.
 Images from a dataset should have very high likelihood (they are samples of the distribution).

 Not all type of generative models are able to perform all of the above use-cases.
-There exist many different approaches (types) with its strengths and weaknesses.
+There exist many different approaches (types) with their strengths and weaknesses.

 {% include end-row.html %}
 {% include start-row.html %}